Haxxnet/Compose-Examples/README.md

 - [Answer](examples/answer) - An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
 - [Mirotalk P2P](examples/mirotalk) - Simple, Secure, Fast Real-Time Video Conferences Up to 4k and 60fps, compatible with all browsers and platforms.
 - [Reactive-Resume](examples/rxresume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
-- [element-web](examples/element-web) - A glossy Matrix collaboration client for the web.

 ### E-commerce